-Notice of Intent Requirements: Notice of Intent Requirements for New Degree/Majors
+Notice of Intent/Approval to Plan: Notice of Intent Requirements for New Degree/Majors

-Approval Guidelines: UW‐Madison Planning and Approval Guidelines for New Degree/Majors
+Approval Guidelines: UW‐Madison Planning and Approval Guidelines for New Degree/Majors, updated January 2020

 Contact Jocelyn Milner, director of APIR, to assure that you are structuring your request so that academic approvals will flow as smoothly as possible.

-The UAPC has endorsed the use of the Wisconsin Experience as a framework for describing the student experience at UW-Madison and endorsed the Essential Learning Outcomes as goals and expectations for student learning (April 2008).
-All new undergraduate program proposals are to address the ways in which the program aligns with the Wisconsin Experience framework and evaluates student progress to the Essential Learning Outcomes.
+The UAPC has endorsed the use of the Wisconsin Experience as a framework for describing the student experience at UW-Madison (March 2008, October 2016).
+All new undergraduate program proposals are to address the ways in which the program aligns with the Wisconsin Experience framework.

 Undergraduate program proposals must include explicit planning for timely degree completion.
 In May 2000, the UAPC passed the following motion unanimously: As part of the review of new undergraduate program approvals, the UAPC will examine whether proposals make it clear how students can complete the degree in four years, or in a timely fashion if more than four years are necessary.